 In this case, you can require that new or old customers make a purchase in order to get access to a way to enter the sweepstakes.
 On the other hand, you must let customers know how to access the free method of entry in your sweepstakes advertisements.

 To enter without making a purchase and uploading a Photo, hand print your first and last name, your complete street address, phone number, email and date of birth on a 3” x 5” index card or piece of paper and place into an outer-mailing envelope with proper postage affixed and mail it to:Free Method of Entry Language

 How does this work in real life?

 Companies that sell physical products put sweepstakes entry game pieces inside of the products or details printed inside of the packaging so that a purchase must be made to access the promotion.

 To enter via the free method of entry, the outside of the product packaging invites potential entrants to visit the company’s sweepstakes website for access to the sweepstakes free web entry form.

-If your company sells a ecommerce companies that sell a digital product or service, you can ask customers to scan a copy of a receipt as proof of purchase to submit with their web entry form submission.
+eCommerce companies that sell a digital product or service can ask customers to scan a copy of a receipt as proof of purchase to submit with their web entry form submission.
 Or you can automatically offer entries based on the amount of the purchase or on the types of items purchased.
 Entrants who haven’t made a purchase, can enter on the free entry form.